TheBuckeyeMan/fleet_os/About.md

 4. A pop up screen should appear requesting you pass in your wifi credentials, as well as other business related information.
 Enter the required informationa and press submit
    - If a pop up window does not populate, try the following
      - 1. Forget the network <Network name here> the wifi settings on your phone and reboot and try again.
 The portal should be displayed
-     - 2. If that does not work, connect to the network <Enter NEtwork Name Here>.
+     - 2. If that does not work, connect to the network <Enter Network Name Here>.
 Once connected, open any web browser(Safari, google, chrome, etc) and type in http://setup.
 This should display the form and you will beable to submit credentials there
      - 3. If that does not work, connect to the network <Enter NEtwork Name Here>.
 Once connected, open any web browser(Safari, google, chrome, etc) and type in http://10.42.0.1 The work should then be displayed there.
 Please fill out and submit
      - 4. If that does not work, Contact our service desk at <Gmail for service desk here>.
+Troubleshooting.
+ - If when you open the captive portal and it says "Method Not Aloud"
+    - Exit the captive portal and select "Continue without internet" open any web browser(Safari, google, chrome, etc) and type in http://setup Then, enter all related information there

 # ABout